Police Brutality Law: Civil Attorneys

 Examples of police brutality

-The Smith and Eulo Law firm will represent individuals that have been falsely arrested and wronged by law enforcement officers.
+The Smith and Eulo Law firm will represent individuals that have been falsely arrested and wronged by law enforcement officers, this includes being racially profiled while driving, or walking down the street.
 Additionally, some examples of excessive police force can include: unwarranted shooting, using Tasers, biting by police dogs, vehicular chases, and/or striking with the baton.
 Reporting police misconduct is a necessary step for maintaining legal and civil balance.
 In any police misconduct event, the victim should record and write down as much information as possible regarding the experience immediately after the incident occurs.
+Police brutality can occur anywhere at any time, and it doesn’t matter if you are in Lakeland, Ocala, or anywhere other city.

 Contact the Smith and Eulo Law Firm to consult about your case today call us at 407-930-8912 or email us at SmithandEulo@gmail.com